Ukraine: Russia said to be using more deadly weapons in war

 Zelenskyy called for the new sanctions to target more Russian officials, including judges, and to hamper the activities of all Russian banks, including gas giant Gazprom’s bank, as well as all Russian companies helping Moscow “in any way.”

-He spoke during a brief press appearance with European Commission President Ursula von der Leyen at the heavily guarded presidential office compound in Kyiv.
+He spoke during a brief press appearance with European Commission President Ursula von der Leyen at the heavily guarded presidential office compound in Ukraine’s capital.
+Von der Leyen was on her second visit to Ukraine since Russia invaded its neighbor.

 The pair discussed Ukraine’s aspirations for EU membership.
-Zelenskyy said Ukraine “will do everything” to integrate with the bloc.
+Zelenskyy, speaking through a translator, said Ukraine “will do everything” to integrate with the bloc.

-Von der Leyen praised Ukraine’s “strength and resilience” in the face of Russia’s “horrible and atrocious” invasion and said the EU would assist with reconstruction so the country could “rise from the ashes.”
+Von der Leyen said the EU’s executive arm was “working day and night” on an assessment of Ukraine’s eligibility as an EU candidate.
+The goal is to have the review ready to share with the bloc’s 27 existing members by the end of next week.

-“We are mourning with you.
-We share the tears with you,” she said.
+Zelenskyy and some EU supporters want Ukraine admitted to the EU quickly.
+Von der Leyen described the membership process as “a merit-based path” and appealed for Ukraine to strengthen its rule of law, fight corruption and modernize its institutions.

-Von der Leyen was on her second visit to Ukraine since Russia invaded its neighbor.
-She was one of the first European leaders to go to Ukraine during the war.
+She praised Ukraine’s “strength and resilience” in the face of Russia’s “horrible and atrocious” invasion and said the EU would assist with the country’s reconstruction.

 RUSSIA SETS UP COMPANY TO SELL UKRAINE’S GRAIN